nlpsandbox/nlpsandbox.io/wiki/608450-SynapseEnvironment.md

 ## Create a Synapse account

-If you don't have already an account, visit the home page of [synapse.org] and register.
+If you don't have a Synapse account, you can create one at [synapse.org]. register.
 Make sure to complete your profile information.

 ## Get Certified